 Amy H. Koltz, J.D.

-Amy H. Koltz, J.D. is Director of Operations and mediator for the Wisconsin Foreclosure Mediation Network and the Metro Milwaukee Foreclosure Mediation Program (MMFMP).
-Since 2003, she has been engaged in dispute resolution program design and administration, working closely with case management software developers to implement streamlined processes utilizing cutting edge technology.
+Amy H. Koltz, J.D. is the Executive Director for the Wisconsin Foreclosure Mediation Network (WFMN) and the Metro Milwaukee Foreclosure Mediation Program (MMFMP), operated through Metro Milwaukee Mediation Services, Inc., a Wisconsin non-profit.
+This corporation is under contract with the Milwaukee County Clerk of Circuit Courts, with primary funding from the Wisconsin Department of Justice.
+Since 2003, she has been engaged in dispute resolution program design and administration.

-Ms. Koltz served 6 years as a Board Member and is a Past-Chairperson of the Wisconsin State Bar’s Alternative Dispute Resolution Board.
-She is a Roster Mediator for the Mortgage Modification Mediation Program through the Eastern District of Wisconsin Bankruptcy Court.
+Ms. Koltz serves as a current Board Member and is a Past-Chairperson of the Wisconsin State Bar’s Dispute Resolution Section Board.
+She is a Roster Mediator for the Mortgage Modification Mediation Program through the Eastern and Western District of Wisconsin Bankruptcy Court.
 Ms. Koltz earned a B.A. from The College of William and Mary in 1998 and a J.D. from Marquette University Law School in 2003.
 She also earned a Graduate Certificate in Dispute Resolution from Marquette University in 2004.

 Matt Plummer, J.D.